stronnag/impload/README.md

 Serial devices and TCP are supported for upload / download to / from flight controllers.

-Please see the [wiki user guide](https://github.com/stronnag/impload/wiki/impload-User-Guide) for more information and CSV format
+Please see the [user guide](https://stronnag.github.io/impload/) for more information.

 [YouTube Tutorial](https://www.youtube.com/watch?v=Mktmk_Y6PhM)